-where the meter that relates to that delivery point is a basic meter, at the start of the gas day beginning on the day to which the validated meter reading under clause 6.7.1(c) relates; or
+for a non-daily metered delivery point,, at the start of the gas day beginning on the day to which the validated meter reading under clause 6.7.1(c) relates; or

-where the meter that relates to that delivery point is an interval meter, at the start of the gas day beginning on the proposed transfer date.
+for a daily metered delivery point, at the start of the gas day beginning on the proposed transfer date.

 AEMO must record in the AEMO metering database both the date of registration and the date on which the registration takes effect.